Originally from New Zealand Brent Stanton began playing music professionally at age 16, performing and recording there.

 He returned to study further at Manhattan School of Music in 1991 – flute with Linda Chesis, saxophone with Bob Mintzer and improvisation studies with Garry Dial.
 In 1998 he decided to concentrate solely on a flute and in 2000, released the CD “The Sign Of The Kiwi”.
 Check tracks out on iTunes and Spotify.

 Brent has continued to perform music over this time.
-In 2009 he began private study again with Garry Dial, and continues to develop his own playing and teaching systems based on the influences of Garry and Charlie Banacos.
+Over the years living in NYC, he attended and learned much from the Barry Harris Workshops.
+In 2009 he began private study again with Garry Dial, and continues to develop his own playing and teaching systems based on the influences and study systems of Garry and Charlie Banacos.
 He has most recently also been studying flute with the renowned Keith Underwood.

-He is a father of 16 year boy/girl twins and enjoys the balance of inner city New York City living - and all its stimulation and inspiration - with a small house in Upstate New York and the great outdoors!
+He is a father of 18 year boy/girl twins and loves the balance of inner city New York City living - and all its stimulation and inspiration - with a small house in Upstate New York and the great outdoors!
 (After all, he is still a Kiwi!).